Nuclear safer than coal, says Chinese officials

 Before Japan's earthquake and tsunami, Beijing was bullish about the prospects of nuclear power in China, fast-tracking the approval of dozens of reactors along the coast as part of a wider plan to ease dependence on heavily-polluting fossil fuels.

-Since the quake, China has been at pains to show that its existing nuclear facilities are completely safe, and has already suspended all new project approvals pending a nationwide inspection into reactors and construction sites.
+Since the quake, China has been at pains to show that its existing nuclear facilities are completely safe, and has already suspended new approvals pending a nationwide inspection into reactors and construction sites.

 "We've recently drawn up recommendations saying that these inspections announced by the State Council are completely necessary, but I personally believe that the nuclear power development plan should not be changed," Pan, an industry veteran of nearly 60 years, told reporters in Beijing.